NiftyLabsDevelopment/enforced-royalty/README.md

 By overriding _beforeTokenTransfer if the operator is a marketplace we can check if that royalty has been paid and fails if not.

+Transfers that are operated from the owner of the token can be transfered via standard calls (i.e. safe transfer)